Kankakee Office Champaign Office Danville Office

 In the wake of a devastating injury, you need trusted guidance to put your future in focus.
-With a long recovery ahead and medical bills mounting, our experienced team will fight to get you the compensation you deserve – and the hope you desperately need.
+With a long recovery ahead and medical bills mounting, our experienced team will fight to get you the compensation you are due for your traumatic experience – and allies you desperately need.

 A 19-year-old teen and her parents won $40 million for injuries suffered during childbirth.
 Largest medical malpractice verdict in Coles County, Illinois, and the highest ever outside of Cook County.